-Foreign exchange gains and losses impacting profit or loss are presented in the income statement within "Other income - net".
+Foreign exchange gains and losses impacting profit or loss are presented in the statement of comprehensive income within "other income, net".

 Non-monetary items measured at fair values in foreign currencies are translated using the exchange rates at the date when the fair values are determined.